Key Differences Between Growth And Income Investing Explained

 As I said earlier, every investor should have a strategy.
 To evaluate investment options.
 Executed properly, either of these investment strategies can meet your investment goals.

-To choose a strategy, you need to first take a step back.
+To choose a strategy, you need first to take a step back.
 And determine your investment objectives.
 Ask yourself what you want your investments to do for you.

 Are you an aggressive investor?
 A defensive investor?
 Or, somewhere in between?